pints-team/pints-methods-overview/README.md

 # PINTS methods overview

-An overview and visualisation of methods in PINTS
+This repository contains an interactive visualisation of the methods in PINTS.

+You can view it at https://pints-team.github.io/pints-methods-overview/